bgamari/ghc-wiki-import/foldr-build-notes.md

-Q: Which NoFib benchmarks seem to be particularly sensitive to additional fusion rules?
+Q: What can we do to mitigate problems caused by full laziness?

-A (incomplete, and poorly remembered): `fft2` tends to get significant allocation reduction, around 20%, in general. `wang` gets a 50% allocation reduction with either `foldr/cons` or `cons/build`, but only if `-fsimple-list-literals` is enabled. `constraints` tends to do a little worse, with around +4% allocation. `cacheprof` has mixed results (nothing huge).
-Adding a (highly invasive) simplifier run with inlining and rules has all sorts of wild effects, many bad, but reduces allocation in `fannkuch-redux` by a whopping 100%.
+A: One thing to watch out for is the `($)` operator.
+For now, it seems best to avoid using it on the RHS of any fusion rules.
+For example, `foldr c n (build $ g)` actually looks, in the "gentle" phase, like `foldr c n (($) build g)`, which will not match the `fold/build` rule.
+We can't really stop anyone from writing `foldr c n $ build g`, which causes similar problems in some cases.

-Q: What can we do to keep full laziness from goofing up fusion, without having bad effects in many cases?
+Q: What can we do to the compiler to keep full laziness from goofing up fusion, without having bad effects in many cases?